ubsuny/vibrational-motion-CP2P2024/Explanation of Physics.md

 ### Vibrational Motions of protein and relation to function:
 When all of the atoms in the system move in a correlated fashion at a specific vibrational frequency, the motions are referred to as vibrational modes.
 In a physical system at non-zero temperatures, the protein motion is a superposition of vibrational modes and local vibrations.
 One such example of the relation of protein motions and function is through binding.
 Many proteins undergo conformational changes upon binding.
 Two major models have been proposed for the binding of a protein and substrate (which could be a ligand, small molecule, or another protein): 1) the induced fit model and 2) conformational selection model.
 The induced fit model describes a process in which the protein conformation is fixed until the substrate causes a change in the protein structure through interactions to facilitate binding.
-The conformational selection model describes a system in which the protein moves in dynamic equilibrium, whose conformations include both the free and bound structures, the substrate will bind to and stabilize the preferred conformation.
+The conformational selection model describes a system in which the protein moves in dynamic equilibrium, whose conformations include both the free and bound structures, the substrate will bind to and stabilize the preferred conformation [^3].

 ## Necessity of this study: